davimrs/keyboard-info-displayer/README.md

 You can also make your own font to using it in the program.
-All font located in ..\keyboard-info-displayer-win32-x64\resources\app\src\Font using the existing font png to be the template.
+All font located in ..\keyboard-info-displayer-win32-x64\resources\app\src\Font you may using the existing font png as the template.

 My Youtube Channel :
 https://www.youtube.com/channel/UC29CLrJKvMkMlFnyXLyIhIw